j9t/little-books/manuscript/html-css-frameworks.md

 “Framework” is a broad term, often misunderstood.
 Conceptually, a framework in the web development sense can be likened to a library: a library not of books but of design patterns, complete with all needed functionality.

-For example, the [Pure framework](https://purecss.io/) knows, with overlap, the following button types:
+For example, the [Pure framework](https://purecss.io/) features the following button types:

 * Default
 * Disabled